1994 United States Senate election in Virginia

 The 1994 United States Senate election in Virginia was held November 8, 1994.
 Incumbent Democratic U.S. Senator Chuck Robb won re-election to a second term versus Republican nominee Oliver North, a Marine Corps veteran famous for his role in the Iran–Contra affair.

-Robb ultimately won by a 45.6% to 42.9% margin, with Marshall Coleman, a former Republican state attorney general of Virginia, taking 11.4% as an independent candidate.
+Robb ultimately won by a 45.6% to 42.9% margin, with Marshall Coleman, a former Republican state attorney general of Virginia, taking 11.4% as an Independent candidate.

 Background and campaign

 Campaign

-Oliver North was a very controversial figure as he was involved in the Iran-Contra Affair, a scandal during Ronald Reagan's presidency.
-Marshall Coleman, a former state attorney general, attempted to seize the middle ground between Robb and North.
-Republican Senator John Warner of Virginia endorsed Marshall Coleman.
+Oliver North was a very controversial figure as he was involved in the Iran-Contra Affair, a scandal during Ronald Reagan's presidency where he had asserted that he was merely following orders from superiors.
+He faced James C. Miller III for the Republican nomination.
+On March 16, 1994, a letter was solicited by former Senator Paul Laxalt and released by Miller that came from Reagan, which stated among the following, "I'm getting pretty steamed about the statements coming from Oliver North."
+It was the only statement Reagan made on the race.
+North defeated Miller in June for the party nomination with over 55% of the vote.
+The questions about North's credibility would be a constant issue for the duration of the campaign.
+On the Democrat side however, Robb was not assured of an easy path to re-election, as he had admitted to questionable behavior before and during his term as Senator.
+Marshall Coleman, a former state Attorney General, attempted to seize the middle ground between Robb and North and ran as an independent.
+Republican Senator John Warner of Virginia endorsed Marshall Coleman, declaring North "unfit" for public service.

-Douglas Wilder, the first black governor of Virginia, who served from 1990 to 1994, originally entered the Senate race as an independent before dropping out.
+Douglas Wilder, the first black governor of Virginia, who served from 1990 to 1994, originally entered the Senate race in June as an independent before dropping out in September after polls showed him with favoring of less than 15% in a four-man ballot.
+In the last weeks of the election, Wilder started to campaign for Robb.